WeblateOrg/weblate/docs/admin.rst

 Huge translation memory with machine translation.

-Free, anonymous usage is currently limited to 100 requests/day, or to 1000 with :setting:`MT_MYMEMORY_EMAIL`, you can ask for more.
+Free, anonymous usage is currently limited to 100 requests/day, or to 1000 requests/day when you provide contact email in :setting:`MT_MYMEMORY_EMAIL`. you can also ask them for more.

 To enable this service, add ``trans.machine.mymemory.MyMemoryTranslation`` to :setting:`MACHINE_TRANSLATION_SERVICES`.